oseanfro/automaid/README.md

 then generates seismic SAC files, plots seismic events and dives and generates KML, HTML, and PNG files.

 Written by Sebastien Bonnieux.
-Maintained by Frederik J. Simons and Joel D. Simon.
+Maintained by Frédéric Rocca.

 ### 1. INSTALLATION

-This installation procedure has been tested with macOS.
-For Linux the procedure is valid but one could prefer to use a the package manager.
+This installation procedure has been tested with linux.
-For Windows the installation of Python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.

 An easy installation procedure is described here: